bitcathedrals/grail/README.md

 ## Early History

-Grail began as a Emacs lisp cut and paste mess of config snippets around 2000 or so.
+Grail began as a Emacs lisp cut and paste mess of snippets from Googling around 2000 or so.
 I swore that one day I would learn Elisp so I could change the file without breaking it.

-It was copied around as a .emacs file and then one day I sat down to learn Emacs and wrote a proper config and eventually checked it into SubVersion.
+I copied around as a .emacs file from machine to machine and then one day I sat down to learn Elisp and wrote a proper config.
+I checked it into Subversion and started maintaining it properly.

-After a lot of hacking for a while I migrated to git and used it as a local repository.
+After a lot of hacking on it I migrated it to git and used several third party modules to extend the basic functionality.

 ## Big re-design

-When I moved to the big city and started a job that required more power in the Emacs department to compensate for the poor tools.
-I rewrote it into it's current design in three months of round the clock overtime.
+When I moved to the big city and started a job I required more power from the Emacs to compensate for the poor tools on the job site.
+I rewrote it into a toolset designed to run in a VM and built a layer over Perforce using RCS that gave me local version control and diffing on top of perforce, and advanced SSH usage.

-The design was to "bootstrap" it's dependencies by simply dropping in the config, making a symlink, and setting an environment variable pointing to the config.
+I rewrote the core of the configuration, the loader, to "bootstrap" or deploy it's dependencies by simply dropping in the config, making a symlink, and setting an environment variable pointing to the config.

-When it loads it traps all the loading errors from missing modules and maps them to installers that download and build all the third party modules needed by the config.
+When it loaded it would trap all the loading errors from missing modules and map them to installers that download and installed all the missing third party modules needed by the config.

-It can mostly load on the first try, and usually works well after a reboot.
+It mostly worked on the the first try and just needed to be run a couple of times to install and load everything.
+At the time the Version Control and package landscape was highly diverse so it supported svn, git, hg, tarballs, and others I can't remember.

+It stayed in this state up through 2014 when I stopped using Emacs as my primary development environment.

 ## Modern rewrite